COURSE DESCRIPTION

 Intended learning outcomes:

-• Develop a basic understanding of geological time, varying time and spatial scales in geological processes and global changes.
+• gain a fundmental understanding of geological time and the variability of temporal and spatial scales in both ancient and modern geological processes,

 Assessment: